anokl/TestAuction/README.md

 ## How to run the program

 Download and install Node.js package for your platform from: https://nodejs.org/en/download/.
 You can also install Node.js using your favorite package manager.
-When it is done, open the source repository in command line and type:
+When it is done, open the source directory in command line and type:

 ```shell
 npm install